ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

   ``region_code``
     The Region Code of the questionnaire response.
 Format as per ISO 3166-2 (https://en.wikipedia.org/wiki/ISO_3166-2:GB) i.e. GB-ENG | GB-WLS | GB-NIR
   ``metadata``
-    ``display_address``
+    A dictionary of metadata provided for the purposes of rendering or routing the eQ schema ``display_address``
       The address displayed to the respondent (provided by RH) ``lists``
-      An array of lists objects built up during the survey completion
+      An array of lists objects built up during the questionnaire completion

         **list object**

-        - name: the name of the list (e.g. people-who-live-here)
+        - ``name``: the name of the list (e.g. people-who-live-here)
-        - context: [optional] a dictionary of any associated information about given items in the list (e.g. primary-person)
+        - ``context``: [optional] a dictionary of any associated information about given items in the list (e.g. primary-person)
-        - items: an array of the item identifieres in the list
+        - ``items``: an array of the item identifieres in the list

         **lists example**